-- 1. True

-- 2. True

-- 3. False: Management's example is a very important part of the control environment.

-- 4. False: Good controls usually decrease opportunities for individuals to commit fraud within an organization.

-- 5. False: Effective fraud-fighters put their efforts into trying to eliminate all three parts of the fraud triangle, especially reducing opportunities.

-- 6. True

-- 7. True

-- 8. False: Fraud perpetrators who are prosecuted, incarcerated, or severally punished usually do not commit fraud again.
-In fact, they have a very low rate of recidivism, while perpetrators who aren't prosecuted have a high rate of recidivism.

-- 9. True
+- 1. True - 2.
+True - 3.
+False.
+Management's example is a very important part of the control environment. - 4.
+False.
+Good controls usually decrease opportunities for individuals to commit fraud within an organization. - 5.
+False.
+Effective fraud-fighters put their efforts into trying to eliminate all three parts of the fraud triangle, especially reducing opportunities. - 6.
+True - 7.
+True - 8.
+False.
+Fraud perpetrators who are prosecuted, incarcerated, or severally punished usually do not commit fraud again.
+In fact, they have a very low rate of recidivism, while perpetrators who aren't prosecuted have a high rate of recidivism. - 9.
+True - 10.
+False.
+Appropriate hiring will decrease an organization's risk of fraud because people with high integrity are less likely to rationalize and commit fraud.

-&lt;sup>1 CBSNews.com, "Sam Waksal: I Was Arrogant," 6 October 2003,

-&lt;a href="http://www.cbsnews.com/stores/2003/10/02/60">http://www.cbsnews.com/stores/2003/10/02/60 minutes/main576328.shtml>, accessed on May 22, 2004.
+1 CBSNews.com, "Sam Waksal: I Was Arrogant," 6 October 2003, <www.cbsnews.com/stores/2003/10/02/60 minutes/main576328.shtml>, accessed on May 22, 2004.

-- 10. False: Appropriate hiring will decrease an organization's risk of fraud because people with high integrity are less likely to rationalize and commit fraud. - 11.
-False: An individual who owns his or her own business and is the sole employee probably does not need many control procedures.
-While such people may have ample opportunity to defraud their companies, they have no incentive to do so. - 12.
-True - 13.
-False: Documents rarely serve as preventive controls, but they provide excellent detective controls. - 14.
+11. False.
+An individual who owns his or her own business and is the sole employee probably does not need many control procedures.
+While such people may have ample opportunity to defraud their companies, they have no incentive to do so.

+- 13. False.
+Documents rarely serve as preventive controls, but they provide excellent detective controls. - 14.
 True - 15.
-False: Power is almost always used to influence another person to participate in an already existing fraud scheme.
+False.
+Power is almost always used to influence another person to participate in an already existing fraud scheme.